JuusoLos/Generating-Minimal-Self-editing-x86-Assembly-Problem-Solvers/README.md

-A minimal implementation of an x86 assembly program that edits itself to solve a toy problem.
+A minimal implementation of an x86 assembly program that edits itself to solve a toy problem and whose structure supports automatic discovery.
 In the implementation, a mutable instruction block restricted to mov instructions reads and modifies a memory state and calls a fixed append routine at the end of every generation.
 The fixed append routine selects operands based on the memory tape and adds a new mov instruction to the end of the mutable instruction block.
 Using evolutionary search [1][2][3], we